vikasjayaram/auth0-mfa-enroll/README.md

 This project shows how an Auth0 user can list, add and delete his/her MFA devices using [MFA API](https://auth0.com/docs/multifactor-authentication/api) (which is just a part of [Authentication API](https://auth0.com/docs/api/authentication#multi-factor-authentication)) directly from a web page without any backend.
 Currently, it only supports adding SMS and OTP.

+Provides a way to challenge for [MFA using AUth0 MFA API](https://auth0.com/docs/api/authentication#multi-factor-authentication)

 **Configuration steps:**

 1. Enable "SMS" and "One-time Password" factors and enable "Always require Multi-factor Authentication" switch [docs](https://auth0.com/docs/multifactor-authentication#1-enable-the-factors-you-require)